100 Bullets Back: Singles

 With their new line up, the band decided on recording a new track for their first full single release.
 Taking a more electronic direction but coupled with their live energy, the band released "The Lost Souls Club" 7" in 2004 to good reviews.
 Radio airplay was achieved both locally on BBC stations and nationally on the Claire Sturgess XFM show.
-During this busy period, Andrea grew tired of gigging and decided to leave the band before the follow up single "I Know" was recorded later that year.
+During this busy period, Andrea grew tired of gigging and decided to leave the band before the follow-up single "I Know" was recorded later that year.
 Again well received, this second 7" single showcased a much more electronic sound using sequencers and synthesizers over dance beats.
 This period also saw the band play their biggest gigs to date supporting Bloc Party, TV on the Radio and The Zutons.
 Again however, this time due to work commitments, Helen also had to leave the band and was replaced by Scott McFadzean for a number of gigs before ex-The Candyskins John Halliday took over on drums.
 Some gigs also saw Brett Gordon (also ex-The Candyskins) fill in on bass guitar, as Clayton began to take over full-time keyboard duties.

 Refute Fake Icons

 The band's debut album was recorded over a month and quickly took an electro pop direction with songs based around keyboards and sequencers and often using programmed beats.
 The album was recorded by John Halliday who also played the live drum parts, at Shonk Studio in Oxford and was produced by the band and Halliday.
 The album was released to generally positive reviews in September 2005 and was toured by Clayton and Pearson as a duo throughout England.
 A short tour of Italy also saw interest in the band spread through Europe with airplay in countries such as Spain, Italy, France, Germany and Serbia.
-In the USA, DJ Rodney Bingenheimer also championed the record, regularly playing tracks such as "West End", "The Lost Souls Club" and "I KnOw" on his KROQ radio show, Rodney on the Roq.
+In the US, DJ Rodney Bingenheimer also championed the record, regularly playing tracks such as "West End", "The Lost Souls Club" and "I KnOw" on his KROQ radio show, Rodney on the Roq.